GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/alarms/index.md

 ### Set an alarm {: #set-alarm }

-The following example sets an alarm in the service worker when the extension is installed, but not when it, Chrome, or any shared module is updated.
+The following example sets an alarm in the service worker when the extension is installed:

 {% Label %}service-worker.js:{% endLabel %}